 We’ve been kayaking for more than 7 kilometers by now.
 A small tour boat was coming upstream, so we decided to join the Vienna River.
-Unfortunately, we could paddle for a few hundred meters only as the water was shallow, and we had to return.
+Unfortunately, we could only paddle for a few hundred meters as the water was shallow, and we had to return.
 It’s the few times we really paddled.
-Next to the bridge over the Vienna River, a few fishermen waived us and asked us where we are going.
+Next to the bridge over the Vienna River, a few fishermen waved us and asked us where we were going.

 Hundertwasserhaus – Lunch

-We were floating for a while, and we were looking for a place for lunch.
-The steeps on the shore didn’t look so appealing for our inflatable kayak, and after checking google maps, we realized we were coming close to Hundertwasserhaus.
+We were floating for a while and looking for a place for lunch.
+The steeps on the shore didn’t look so appealing for our inflatable kayak, and after checking Google Maps, we realized we were coming close to Hundertwasserhaus.
 We kept our eyes open for a friendly disembarkment point, and once we found a proper place, we pulled the kayak out of the water.
 We placed it on the trolley and headed to one of the terraces near the Hundertwasserhaus.

 The colorful and unusual house designed by Friedensreich Hundertwasser attracts tourists from all over the world.
-Do I have to mention that the two of us dragging a trolley with a kayak in the middle of the city were also an attraction?
+Do I have to mention that the two of us dragging a trolley with a kayak in the middle of the city was also an attraction?
 We posed for some tourists, and since the weather was beautiful, we just wanted to enjoy our afternoon in the city!
 The guy serving us was also curious about our route.
 We were its first guests arriving by water at his restaurant!

 Leaving the Residential Area

 After a delicious lunch, we launched our kayak and continued our route.
-By km 9, we left the residential area behind, and besides some noise coming from the highway, the course was peaceful.
+By KM 9, we left the residential area behind, and the course was peaceful except for some noise from the highway.

-At km 12, we reached the huge OMV infrastructure, and soon after, we came across the familiar fishermen’s houses.
-This summer, while kayaking the Thaya and Morava River, we’ve seen this kind of fishermen’s house for the first time, typical for this region.
-It might be challenging to paddle through the wires and fishing nests; fortunately for us, we didn’t see many fishers this day.
+At KM 12, we reached the vast OMV infrastructure, and soon after, we came across the familiar fishermen’s houses.
+This summer, while kayaking the Thaya and Morava Rivers, we saw this kind of fishermen’s house for the first time, which is typical for this region.
+It might be challenging to paddle through the wires and fishing nests; fortunately, we didn’t see many fishers that day.